vulekamali/static-budget-portal/README.md

 Then stage the changes and commit as you would normally for a merge.

-Be sure to run jekyl and have a quick look whether things look and work right.
+Be sure to run Jekyll and have a quick look whether things look and work right.

 ### Run a local server to view the site
+Install Jekyll, then serve the site with

 ```
 bundle exec jekyll serve --watch
 ```

 Regenerating the site can take over a minute on a typical dev machine.
 You can speed it up by working on a subset of the site data.
 We delete a bunch of the routing files and tell git to ignore those changes in your local repository using `git update-index --assume-unchanged`.
 This means only national departments and departments from Mpumalanga and the Eastern Cape will exist, bringing regeneration time down to about 10s.

 ```
 git ls-files|grep provincial|egrep -v '(mpumalanga|eastern-cape)' | grep html | tr '\n' ' ' | xargs git update-index --assume-unchanged